-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Placement or erection of an outfall structure and any associated: (a) occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of sediment.
-Note: (1) If the activity does not come within or meet the standards, terms and conditions in this Rule refer to Rule 22 or 23 for a network utility structure or Rule 34 or Rule 35 for other outfalls depending on the coastal management area involved.
+Activity Rule Coastal management area Classification Stan dards/terms/conditions Matters of control/discretion Policy reference Placement or erection of an outfall structure and any associated: (a) occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of sediment.
+Note: (1) If the activity does not come within or meet the standards, terms and conditions in this rule refer to Rule 19.
 Note (2): this rule does not authorise a discharge from the outfall structure.
 The discharge rules are Rules 1 to 7 and 13 to 14.
 Note (3): Iwi authorities that have requested to be informed of this activity will be advised by the Council.
-18 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) Structure has a maximum internal diameter of 300 mm and extends a maximum of 0.5 m seaward of the line of mean high water springs; (b) the activity does not cause erosion or scour; (c) the extent of disturbance of the foreshore and seabed is limited to the minimum required to undertake the activity; (d) the structure is not placed or erected in any Marine Reserve or Marine Protected Area; (e) the activity does not have an adverse effect on the values associated with historic heritage identified in Schedule 6A and B [Historic heritage]; (f) the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; (g) the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; and (h) Taranaki Regional Council is informed of the activity at least one working day before commencement by entering details of the activity at www.trc.govt.nz/informcouncil.
+18 Estuaries Modified Open Coast Port Permitted (f) (g) (h) Taranaki Regional Council is informed of the activity at least one working day before commencement by entering details of the activity at www.trc.govt.nz/informcouncil ; the structure has a maximum internal diameter of 300 mm and extends a maximum of 0.5 m seaward of the line of mean high water springs; the activity does not cause erosion or scour; the extent of disturbance of the foreshore and seabed is limited to the minimum required to undertake the activity; the structure is not placed or erected in any Marine Reserve or Marine Protected Area; in Estuaries Modified, the activity does not involve the placement or erection of any outfall structure within 50m of any other outfall structure in the coastal marine area; the activity does not have an adverse effect on the values associated with historic heritage identified in Schedule 6A and B [Historic heritage]; the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; and the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species].